awesto/django-shop/docs/tutorial/polymorphic-product.rst

 	:language: python
 	:lines: 7-9, 12-21

-The product model for Smart Phones (intentionally) is a little bit more complicated.
+The product model for Smart Phones is intentionally a little bit more complicated.
 Not only does it have a few more attributes, but Smart Phones can be sold with different specifications of internal storage.
 The latter influences the price and the product code.
 This also is the reason why our base Product model does not contain the fields ``unit_price`` and ``products_code``, although